Opening hours: Saturday 1100-2300

 Official site: http://wearehawkes.com/

 Should we be talking about this on the Beer Mile?
-After all, there are a couple of oh-so-trendy gin distilleries on the route, and we're not saying anything about those.
-Well, there are definite links between cider and craft beer, and especially this cider: early in 2018, BrewDog made a substantial investment in - oh, sod it, bought - Hawkes, seeing the purchase as a way of plugging one of the acknowledged gaps in the offerings at their bars.
+After all, there are a couple of oh-so-trendy gin distilleries on the route, and we're not saying anything about those (even though one of them keeps asking).
+But there are definite links between cider and craft beer, and especially this cider: early in 2018, BrewDog made a substantial investment in - oh, sod it, bought - Hawkes, seeing the purchase as a way of plugging one of the acknowledged gaps in the offerings at their bars.

 You can see what attracted BrewDog to Hawkes in particular: there was a similar sort of attitude in the decor, complete with the slogan 'The Cider Revolution Will Not Be Televised' over the bar itself.
-A year and a bit after the buyout, it's apparent that the money has done Hawkes the world of good: they've revised their tag to be 'Saviours of Cider,' their Urban Orchard cider has become a staple in bars across the country, and they've recently expanded into a four arch stretch on Druid Street.
+A year and a bit after the buyout, the money seemed to have done Hawkes the world of good: they revised their tag to be 'Saviours of Cider,' their Urban Orchard cider became a staple in bars across the country, and they expanded into a four arch stretch on Druid Street.

 Can we buy bottles of cider from 12 .Alan Waters